ILCOINDevelopmentTeam/ilcoin-master/README.md

 ILCoin Dev Team create a new protocol called C2P, this protocol allows to prevent one of the biggest concerns of the cryptocurrency world, which is the 51% attack.
 Our protocol has 3 new levels of security to prevent attacks or corruption in the blockchain, and in this way avoid every malicious activities.
-Also, we increment our max block size up to 25 MB according to the necessities and demand of all the crypto community therefore prevent the bottleneck issue.
+Also, we increment our max block size up to 5 GB with RIFT according to the necessities and demand of all the crypto community therefore prevent the bottleneck issue.

 [Original Whitepaper](https://ilcoincrypto.com/img/docs/white-paper.pdf).